dcrntn/plcvizu-gateway/README.md

 The developement was done using a raspberry pi, with the CODESYS runtime.
 But in theory all PLCs - that support UDP sockets and let you run some custom programs on the OS - could be used.

 ## Example
+An example HTML page and CODESYS project can be found [here](https://github.com/dcrntn/plcvizu-gateway-sample)

 ## Usage
 1. Clone this repo, and build for your architecture.